YellowJacketLinux/CPAN-RPM/README.md

 A list of what modules need that treatment and how many decimals of padding are needed will need to be maintained.
 At this point in time, it is quite rare.
-In most historic cases, the CPAN developers have resolved it by incrementing the number *before* the `.` and then being mindful to always use a fixed number of decimal places so that the version sorts the same whether evaluated as a float or as integer fields.
+In most historic cases, the CPAN developers have resolved it by incriminating the number *before* the `.` and then being mindful to always use a fixed number of decimal places so that the version sorts the same whether evaluated as a float or as integer fields.